software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

   - Documentation
   - Following the schedule
 - Each of the three Sprints is assessed based on the Sprint requirements
-- The team can earn up to 40 points from the project (15 + 15 + 10 points)
+- The team can earn up to 40 points from the project

 ---